-On-balance sheet netting is employed on a limited basis.
+On-balance-sheet netting is employed on a limited basis.
 Netting is primarily related to foreign exchange transactions with major banks and institutional clients subject to eligible master netting agreements.
-A subset of these arrangements are conducted under a CSA.
+A sub-set of these arrangements is conducted under an ISDA CSA.
 Northern Trust has elected to take the credit risk mitigation capital benefit of netting within its regulatory capital calculation at this time.